Brian Collins In Conversation: Reinventing Brand Design

 KB: How did Jennifer turn her story into a design?

-She created a line of dishes that lets anyone control how much they eat without using a measuring cup.
+BC: She created a line of dishes that lets anyone control how much they eat without using a measuring cup.
 They’re beautiful nesting bowls—the exact size of a cup, half-cup, quarter-cup, etc. They’re called Mesü.
 Each bowl is marked with a simple graphic indicating how large a portion it holds.
 They’re an elegant solution to the problem of portion control without feeling like a punishing “diet product.”
 They’ve been uncommonly successful, selling at Target.com and the Museum of Modern Art store.
 The last time she was on QVC, Jennifer sold 3,000 of them in 90 seconds.
-Mesü was also featured on the “Today” show; her website (www.studiopanepinto.com
+Mesü was also featured on the “Today” show; her website (www.studiopanepinto.com) exploded that morning.

 BP: So Jennifer’s story met the Matt Lauer test.